toz015/TimeMetric/paper.md

 (Harrell et al. 1982; Uno et al. 2011; Heagerty, Lumley, and Pepe 2000), and calibration measures, which assess the agreement between predicted probabilities and observed event rates (e.g., Brier score) (Brier 1950;
 Graf et al. 1999).

+`TimeMetric` addresses these challenges by delivering a unified framework for performance evaluation across diverse survival data scenarios, including right-censored data, competing risks, and special designs such as nested case-control and case-cohort studies.
+Designed for ease of implementation, `TimeMetric` allows researchers to compute a suite of metrics for evaluating the predictive performance of a model or algorithm.

+# Statement of Need

 Existing packages offer implementations for some of these metrics, and none provide a comprehensive solution.
-Table
+The target audience of `TimeMetric` includes statistical method developers, machine learning researchers, and applied investigators who develop, implement, or compare prediction models for time-to-event outcomes.
+Rather than being restricted to a particular modeling approach, `TimeMetric` provides a unified framework for evaluating the predictive or prognostic performance of any model or algorithm that produces predicted survival probabilities or cumulative incidence functions.

+# State of the Field

-\ref{tab:metrics} provides a comparison of predictive performance measures currently implemented across some existing `R` packages. `TimeMetric` bridges this gap by delivering a unified framework for performance evaluation across diverse survival data scenarios, including right-censored data, competing risks, and special designs such as nested case-control and case-cohort studies.
+Table \ref{tab:metrics} provides a comparison of predictive performance measures currently implemented across some existing `R` packages.

-Designed for ease of implementation, `TimeMetric` allows researchers to compute a suite of metrics for evaluating the predictive performance of a model or algorithm.
-For each type of survival data, `TimeMetric` provides two key modules.
-First, it incorporates a comprehensive suite of performance evaluation metrics, implemented in the `Performance Metric Module`, including $R^2$-type measures (pseudo $R^2$ (Li and Wang 2019; Zhuang et al. 2025), Schemper and Henderson's
-$R_{\text{sh}}$ (Schemper and Henderson 2000; Lusa, Miceli, and Mariani 2007), and $R_E$ (Stare, Perme, and Henderson 2011)), discrimination indices (Harrell's C-index (Harrell et al. 1982) and Uno's C-index (Uno et al. 2011)), calibration tools (Brier score (Brier 1950; Graf et al.
-1999)), and time-dependent AUC (Heagerty, Lumley, and Pepe 2000).
-A complete summary of available metrics for each data type is presented in Table \ref{tab:metrics}. `Performance Metric Module` takes predicted survival probabilities (or cumulative incidence functions for competing risks data)---regardless of how they are obtained---as input to compute predictive performance metrics.
-Second, the `Prediction Module` provides functions for several common survival models to calculate predicted survival probabilities (or cumulative incidence functions for competing risks data) over the observation times for all individuals in a test dataset.

 ::: {=latex}
 \begin{table}[H]